 - TOTAL TIME: 1 hour

 Corny, in the best possible way.

-You can’t have a holiday buffet without cornbread, but you can have cornbread that’s not dry and crumbly.
+You can’t have a summer BBQ without cornbread, but you can have cornbread that’s not dry and crumbly.
 Butter, bacon, and buttermilk keep things correct (and two kinds of cheese don’t hurt).
 You get to cook and serve right in the skillet, which means your cornbread comes to the table as cute as it is tender.

 cup (1 stick) unsalted butter, cut into chunks